Zenslash/Unity-Shaders/Built-in Render Pipeline/Toon/README.md

-# Simple Lit
+# Toon shader

 ## Introduction

-Pretty simple lit shader that implements diffuse, specular light and some other stuff.

-It can be used as a basis for further experiments with shaders.
+Toon shader which can be used for cartoon/anime style games, cutscenes, films.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="GIF/BigPicture.png">